 New Innkeepers at This Beaufort, North Carolina B&B

 As new owners of the Pecan Tree Inn.
 Stan and Christine look forward to welcoming you to their Beaufort B&B. After spending many years in the Denver area, immersed in corporate business, they have decided to change career venues and slow down the pace in historical, Beaufort, North Carolina.
-Stan has hung up his snow boots and one hour commute to Denver International Airport after 30 years with FedEx, to boat shoes and a 30 second commute welcoming guests and working on this historic 1866 home.
-Christine hung up her business suites and corporate travel in the Commercial Real Estate industry to enjoy her passion for gourmet cooking and entertaining.
-Stan and Christine have between them five children and six grandchildren.
+Stan has hung up his snow boots and one hour commute to Denver International Airport after 30 years with FedEx, to boat shoes and a 30-second commute welcoming guests and working on this historic 1866 home.
+Christine hung up her business suits and corporate travel in the Commercial Real Estate industry to enjoy her passion for gourmet cooking and entertaining.
+Stan and Christine have between them, five children and seven grandchildren.

 They are so excited to be a part of the wonderful hidden gem of the Carolina Coast: Beaufort.